 3 Global Risk Report 2018, 13th Edition, World Economic Forum, 2018, page 19.

-4 See our Forest Products Sourcing Principles and Responsible Palm Oil Sourcing Criteria.
+4 See our Wood-Fiber Products Sourcing Criteria and Responsible Palm Oil Sourcing Criteria.